Thomvis/thomvis.github.io/_drafts/dependency-injection.md

 {% endraw %}
 ```

 In this template, we iterate over each type and emit a function with the name of that type (lowercasing the first word).
 We then loop over the type's initializers that are annotated with `inject` (there should be only one), and emit code that calls that initializer.
-The values that are passed as parameters to that initializer are returned from methods on the container that have the name of the parameter's type, like the one we're emitting code for right now.
+The values that are passed as parameters to that initializer, i.e. the dependencies, are returned from methods on the container that have the name of the parameter's type, like the one we're emitting code for right now.
 The full template, including support for singletons and providers (explained below), can be found [here](https://gist.github.com/Thomvis/3d015cfc15e9a538ac6712ce2655ada5).

 The generated code looks like this: